 Kelley Jo Burke

 Kelley Jo Burke is an award-winning playwright and poet, a director, storyteller, documentarian, and broadcaster.
-Her plays and poetry have been produced and published in Canada, and around the world, including her latest stage play The Lucky Ones, Somewhere, Sk., Ducks on the Moon, The Selkie Wife, and Charming and Rose: True Love, which has been staged over thirty times in Canada, the U.S., and Europe.
+Her plays and poetry have been produced and published in Canada, and around the world, including her latest musical stage play Us, which premieres March 2018 with the Regina Globe Theatre, The Lucky Ones, Somewhere, Sk., Ducks on the Moon, The Selkie Wife, and Charming and Rose: True Love, which has been staged over thirty times in Canada, the U.S., and Europe.
 Her radio play "Big Ocean" was heard in 7 countries in 2000.

 Her stand-up documentary, Ducks on the Moon, which she wrote, and performs toured Western Canada, and was published by Hagios Press, fall 2010.
 It was also the centre of the 2010 CBC Radio IDEAS documentary of the same name, written and narrated by Burke.